jyutzler/slartime-spec/0.0.1/README.md

 A `datetime` member MUST have a member named `type`.
 This member's value is a string that determines the type of temporal object.
-The value of the member MUST be one of the following strings:
+The value of the `type` member MUST be one of the following strings:

    * "Instant"
    * "Period"
    * "Sequence"

-The case of the type member values MUST be as shown here.
+The case of the `type` member values MUST be as shown here.

 ### 2.2.
 Temporal Position